Obstetrical dilemma: Maternal heat stress

 There has been a lot of evidence linking body mass to brain mass, leading to the determination of maternal metabolism as a key factor in the growth of the fetus.
 Maternal constraints could be largely due to thermal stress or energy availability.
 A larger brain mass in the neonate corresponds to more energy needed to sustain it.
 It takes much more energy for the mother if the brain fully develops in the womb.
-If maternal energy is the limiting factor then an infant can only grow as much as the mother can sustain.
+If maternal energy is the limiting factor, then an infant can only grow as much as the mother can sustain.
 Also, because fetal size is positively correlated to maternal energy use, thermal stress is an issue because the larger the fetus, the more the mother can suffer heat stress.

 Environmental effects

 Additional studies suggest that other factors may further complicate the obstetrical dilemma hypothesis.
 One of these is dietary shifts, possibly due to the emergence of agriculture.
 This can be both due to change in diet as well as the increase in population density since agriculture was developed; more people leads to more disease.
 Studies have also been done in twins to show that pelvic size may be due more to the environment in which they live than their genetics.
-Another study disproves the thought that narrower hips are optimized for locomotion because it was found that a Late Stone Age population Southern Africa that survived largely on terrestrial mobility had women who had uncharacteristically small body size with large pelvic canals.
+Another study disproves the thought that narrower hips are optimized for locomotion because it was found that a Late Stone Age population in Southern Africa that survived largely on terrestrial mobility had women who had uncharacteristically small body size with large pelvic canals.

 Energetics of gestation and growth hypothesis

 The energetics of gestation and growth (EGG) hypothesis offers a direct challenge to the obstetrical dilemma hypothesis, equating the constraints on gestation and parturition to the energy restrictions of the mother.
 It has been shown in studies using professional athletes and pregnant women, that there is an upper limitation to the amount of energy a woman can produce before it causes deleterious effects: approximately 2.1x their basal metabolic rate.
-During pregnancy the growing brain mass and length in the neonate correspond to more energy needed to sustain it.
+During pregnancy, the growing brain mass and length in the neonate correspond to more energy needed to sustain it.
 This results in a competing balance between the fetus's demand for energy and the maternal ability to meet that demand.
-At approximately nine months gestation, the fetus's energy needs surpasses the mother's energy limitation, correlating with the average time of birth.
-The newly born infant can then be sustained on breast milk, which is a more efficient, less energy demanding mechanism of nutrient transfer between mother and child.
+At approximately nine months gestation, the fetus's energy needs surpass the mother's energy limitation, correlating with the average time of birth.
+The newly born infant can then be sustained on breast milk, which is a more efficient, less energy-demanding mechanism of nutrient transfer between mother and child.
 Additionally, this hypothesis demonstrates that, contrary to the obstetrical dilemma, an increased pelvic size would not be deleterious to bipedalism.
 Studying the running mechanics of males and females, it was shown that an increased pelvic size related to neither an increased metabolic nor structural demand on a woman.